DATA RECOVERY PRICING

 Failures of one or more members in the array due to logical, electrical or physical causes

 Damage to the logical volume information due to power failures, viruses, bad sectors, or changes to the disk configuration

 RAID recoveries can be often more expensive than standard disk recoveries due to the increased complexity of the process.
 It is necessary for our technicians to identify the cause of the failure and isolate any failed members to determine if physical or electrical repair will be required.
 In addition, the original RAID configuration must be recreated exactly so that the original data can be extracted and integrity preserved.

-For the majority of cases we see, there are no additional fees for a recovery attempt.
-However, if additional parts are required for the completion of your recovery project we will sometimes require a non-refundable fee to cover the costs of required parts.
-These fees are payable and advance and will be applied towards the total quote price.
+For the majority of cases we see, there are typically no additional fees required for a recovery attempt.
+However, if additional parts are required for the completion of your recovery project we will sometimes require a non-refundable fee to cover the costs of any required parts or accessories that we do not have in stock.
+Any parts purchased for the purpose of a recovery attempt are non-recoupable and remain the property of Bonafide Data Rescue.
+These fees may also include labor, shipping and administrative expenses.
+All attempt fees must be paid in advance, but will be applied towards the final invoice.

 Bonafide offers a number of options for the return of your data.
 The method of delivery is your decision, but the cost and methods available will depend largely upon the amount of data.

 We usually recommended that you provide us with your media of choice in advance or once the recovery has been confirmed successful.
 This would typically be an external (or internal) hard drive of the same or larger size than the original drive for recovery.
 To simply this process, you can order your media of choice from an online vendor and have it shipped directly to us when required.